EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

 Conservatorio S. Cecilia of Rome presents the 8th edition of EMUFest
 (International Festival of Electroacoustic Music of Rome)

-**The festival will take place from 21st to 26th September 2015.**
+**The festival will take place from the 21st to the 26th of September 2015.**

-Works will have to fall in one of the following three categories or combinations:
+Works will have to fall within one of the following three categories or combinations:

  1. **Acousmatic works**:
     compositions for recorded-only sounds (synthesised or/and concrete), from one to eight channels.
  2. **Audiovisual compositions**:
     recorded audiovisual works where video and audio have the same artistic relevance.
  3. **Live performances with electronics**:
-    works with acoustic instruments and live electronics and/or recorded audio, performances of live electronics only.
+    works with acoustic instruments and live electronics and/or recorded audio; performances of live electronics only.

-**Each author can submit a maximum of one works.**
+**Each author can submit only one work.**

-Submission and registration to EMUFest is done by filling the **submission form** with all the required information and uploading all necessary materials to the festival committee.
+Submission and registration to EMUFest will be complete by filling out all the required information in the on line **submission form** and uploading all the required materials, necessary to the committee.

-**The registration form will be more not available after 23:59 am CEST on May 31st, 2015.**
+**The registration form will not be available after 23:59 am CEST on May 31st, 2015.**

 **The selected works will be announced by June 15th, 2015.**

-Choices will be made exclusively on the basis of representativeness of the international situation of electroacoustic music and feasibility of the program of the Festival.
+Choices will be made exclusively based on representativeness of the international situation of electroacoustic music and upon the feasibility connected to the Festival's program.

-Submissions will include a complete description of the technical set-up needed and instrumental techniques for the work's performance and, depending on the category(s), will also include:
+Submissions must include a complete description of the technical set-up needed and instrumental techniques for the performance and, depending on the category, it must also include:

  1. **Acousmatic works**:
     - version from 1 to 8 channels on data file with separate or interleaved tracks in WAV or AIFF format with 16 or 24 bit rate and 44100 Hz sampling rate.